Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    :alt: Button integrate GitLab
    :name: Button integrate GitLab

-In the modal, provide the URL of your GitLab instance and the GitLab API token.
+In the modal, provide the URL of your GitLab instance and the GitLab access token.

 .. figure:: ../../images/screenshots/gitlab/modal-server-instance.png
    :align: center
-   :alt: Modal to enter server instance and API token
+   :alt: Modal to enter server instance and access token
-   :name: Modal to enter server instance and API token
+   :name: Modal to enter server instance and access token

 The list of the repositories that you can integrated is displayed.
 Select the repository to link.